ShaunaGordon/shaunagordon.github.com/content/content/buy-me-coffee.md

 ## Giving Back

-As I mentioned previously, **10% of my income is donated each month.** This is 10% off the top of my after-tax income, before other expenses.
+As I mentioned previously, 10% of my income is donated each month.

 To whom I choose to donate in a given month is somewhat random (it's who I decide to donate to that month), and whether it's an official non-profit organization isn't of particular concern, because I'm not doing it for the tax write-off.
 Instead, I do it for the sake of giving back.
 I work with a lot of open source software, and am part of a number of communities that would benefit from a little financial backing.
 So, I do what I can to show my thanks and help support them.